 Follow these steps to help you safely prepare and serve your next holiday meal.

-- In the refrigerator and in a container to prevent any juices from leaking on other foods, OR
+- In the refrigerator inside a container to prevent any juices from leaking on other foods; or

-- In a leak-proof plastic bag and submerged in a sink of cold water (change the water every 30 minutes), OR
+- Under cold running water or in a leak-proof plastic bag that’s submerged in a sink of cold water (change the water every 30 minutes); or

-Never thaw food by leaving it out on the counter.
-When temperature-sensitive food (e.g., thawed meat) is left out at room temperature, it’s temperature becomes unsafe over time.
-The outside of foods will thaw faster than the center and bacteria can grow rapidly in foods within the “temperature danger zone” between 41 degrees Fahrenheit (F) and 135 degrees F.
+Never thaw food by leaving it out at room temperature.
+When temperature-sensitive food (e.g., thawing meat) is left out at room temperature the outside of the food will thaw faster than the center.
+Bacteria can grow rapidly in foods within the “temperature danger zone” between 41 degrees and 135 degrees Fahrenheit (F).

 Thawed food should be immediately cooked or stored in the refrigerator.

-- Handle Your Turkey Correctly.
+Handle your turkey correctly.
 Handling poultry incorrectly and undercooking it are common problems that lead to foodborne illness.
-Raw poultry can contaminate anything it touches with harmful bacteria and poultry juices can easily spread in the kitchen and contaminate other foods, utensils, and countertops.
-Do not wash or rinse raw turkey or chicken
+Raw poultry can contaminate anything it touches with harmful bacteria and poultry juices can easily spread and contaminate other foods, utensils, and countertops.
+Do not wash or rinse raw turkey or chicken.

-- Turkey: Set the oven temperature to at least 325 degrees F. Use a food thermometer to make sure the turkey has reached a safe internal temperature of 165 degrees F by inserting it into the thickest parts of the breast, thigh, and wing joint.
+- Turkey: Preheat your oven to at least 325 degrees F. Use a food thermometer to make sure the turkey has reached a safe internal temperature of 165 degrees F by inserting it into the thickest parts of the breast, thigh, and wing joint.

-- Stuffing: Cook stuffing separately or put the stuffing in the turkey just before cooking.
-Use a food thermometer to make sure the stuffing’s center reaches 165 degrees F. If you cook stuffing in the turkey, wait 20 minutes after taking the bird out of the oven before removing the stuffing; this allows it to cook a little more.
+- Stuffing: It is safer to cook stuffing separately.
+If you can’t cook stuffing separately, put the stuffing in the turkey just before cooking.
+Use a food thermometer to make sure the turkey meat and the stuffing’s center reaches a minimum of 165 degrees F internal temperature.
+If you cook stuffing in the turkey, wait 20 minutes after taking the bird out of the oven before removing the stuffing; this allows it to cook a little more.

-5. CHILL LEFTOVERS: Keep leftovers safe.
-Cooked foods like gravies, roast meats and poultry, casseroles, soups and sauces left too long at room temperature or in the “temperature danger zone” and improperly reheated can quickly and easily grow toxin-producing bacteria.
-This type of food poisoning commonly happens around the holidays.
+Keep leftovers safe.
+Cooked foods like gravies, roast meats and poultry, casseroles, soups and sauces left too long at room temperature (or in the “temperature danger zone”) and improperly reheated can easily grow bacteria.
+This type of foodborne illness commonly happens around the holidays.